 Through our main housing strategy, wider strategies and by working with our partners, we aim to:

-Wolverhampton's Housing Strategy covers the period 2019-2024.
+Wolverhampton's Housing Strategy covers the period from 2024 onwards.
 Since our last strategy, we have seen real success in our ambition to deliver excellence in housing across the City.
 We know there is more to do and we are committed to building on our success and continuing to improve Wolverhampton's housing offer.
-Our vision for housing over the next five years is to deliver 'Better Homes for All' which supports and underpins the fourth strategic outcome of the council plan 2019-2024.
+Our vision for housing over the coming years is to deliver on our priorities which supports and underpins the Council's strategy, Our City Our Plan.

-To further advance our ambitions for the City, we will:
+To further advance our ambitions for the City, we will work towards our four priorities:

 We welcome any feedback from stakeholders, partners and members of the community on the new housing strategy as we want to take into account as many views as possible to make sure we are getting it right for Wolverhampton residents.

-You can view the Wolverhampton Housing Strategy 2019-2024 in the Downloads section.
+You can view the Wolverhampton Housing Strategy 2024 in the Downloads section.
+In addition, there is a printed version available at the Civic Centre.

 You can tell us your views by: